Herbert Wilberforce

-Sir Herbert William Wrangham Wilberforce (8 February 1864 – 28 March 1941) was a British male tennis player.
-He was vice-president of the All England Lawn Tennis and Croquet Club from 1911 to 1921 and served as its president from 1921 to 1936.
+Sir Herbert William Wrangham Wilberforce (8 February 1864 – 28 March 1941) was a British male tennis player and later vice-president of the All England Lawn Tennis and Croquet Club from 1911 to 1921, and served as its president from 1921 to 1936.

+His biggest singles title success was in 1883, when he won the Northern Championships.
 In 1887, he and Patrick Bowes-Lyon won the doubles in Wimbledon.

-In 1888 they were unable to defend their title when they were beaten in the Challenge Round by Ernest and William Renshaw.
-His best singles performance at Wimbledon came in 1886 when he reached the semifinal of the All Comers tournament in which he lost in five sets to compatriot Ernest Lewis.
-He also reached the quarter-finals of the singles in 1882, 1883 and 1888.
+In 1888, they were unable to defend their title when they were beaten in the Challenge Round by Ernest and William Renshaw.
+His best singles performance at Wimbledon came in 1886, when he reached the semifinal of the All Comers tournament in which he lost in five sets to compatriot Ernest Lewis.
+He also reached the quarter-finals of the singles in 1882, 1883, and 1888.

 Herbert was a brother of physicist Lionel, son of judge Edward, grandson of archdeacon Robert and great-grandson of abolitionist William Wilberforce.

 He later served as president and chairman of the All England Lawn Tennis Club.
 He was made a Knight Bachelor in the 1931 New Year Honours.